 Every finance department knows how tedious building a budget and performing analysis can be.
 Regardless of how your organization performs and presents its FP&A, it requires big data to ensure accuracy, timely execution, and of course, monitoring.

-DataRails FP&A solution can help your team perform complex financial planning and analysis faster and more accurately than ever before.
+DataRails is an enhanced data management tool that can help your team perform complex financial planning and analysis faster and more accurately than ever before.

 By enhancing spreadsheets with real-time data and integrating fragmented workbooks and data sources into one centralized location, you can work in the comfort of excel with the support of a much more sophisticated data management system behind you.
 This takes FP&A from time-consuming to rewarding.